 But we have turned away from secret and shameful ways.
 We use no trickery, and we do not change the teaching of God.
 We teach the truth plainly showing everyone who we are. ...
 (2 Cor.
 4:2 NLT)

-The Seventh-day Adventist hierarchy has a long history of practicing deception.
+The Seventh-day Adventist sect has a long and sordid history of practicing deception.
 In the early 1850s, church co-founder James White removed portions of Ellen White's visions and then republished them with 19% of the original writings missing.
-The portions removed contained teachings that Adventist leaders decided were no longer "truth".
+The portions removed contained teachings that Adventist leaders decided were no longer "truth."
 People who read the "revised" versions of the visions had no idea that what they were reading had been altered, and key damaging passages had been removed.

 "...we let them go on year after year asserting things which we know to be untrue.
 I cannot feel that this is right.
 It seems to me that we are betraying our trust and deceiving the ministers and people.
 It appears to me that there is much more anxiety to prevent a possible shock to some trustful people than to correct error. ...
 The way your mother's [Ellen White's] writings have been handled and the false impressions concerning them, which is still fostered among the people, have brought great perplexity and trial to me.
 It seems to me that what amounts to deception, though probably not intentional, has been practiced in making some of her books, and that no serious effort has been made to disabuse the minds of the people of what was known to be their wrong view concerning her writings."2